revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 ### Is RevoGrid Gantt open source?

 The RevoGrid core data grid is MIT licensed and remains free.
-Gantt is an enterprise feature included in RevoGrid Pro Advanced under a commercial license.
+Gantt is a Pro Advanced feature available under a commercial license.

 ### Can I use RevoGrid Gantt in React, Vue, Angular, or Svelte?